 The side table — otherwise known as the end table, occasional table, or cocktail table — is not the world’s most thrilling home purchase.
 (When was the last time you or anyone you know said, “I can’t stop thinking about my side table!”)
-But, in its own quiet way, a side table can really set the tone of a room, as it dutifully holds a lamp, remote control, snake plant, or a bowl of Magic Spoon.
+But, in its own quiet way, a side table can really set the tone of a room, as it dutifully holds a lamp, remote control, snake plant, or bowl of Magic Spoon.
 A bright-yellow one is a nice way to introduce some color without going full-on Sesame Street; a Lucite one is a nice way to add a minimalist ’80s vibe without going full-on Wall Street.
-We did the work of finding the right one for you by rounding up cheap (no more than $200), but expensive-looking, side tables on Amazon (some of which are actually stools but do the same job) all of which are available.
-The below selection includes colorful side tables, clear options, ones made of brass, all-white side tables, others made of wood, and even a few that do double duty as places your (small) pet could hang out.
+We did the work of finding the right one for you by rounding up affordable (no more than $200), but expensive-looking, side tables you can buy on Amazon (some of which are actually stools but do the same job).
+The selection below includes colorful side tables, clear side tables, side tables made of brass and wood, all-white side tables, and even a few side tables that double as places where your (small) pet can hang out.
 If you know exactly what you’re looking for, you can click on any of the links in the previous sentence to jump straight to that section.

 Colorful side tables

 A bright side table like this one is a great way to add some life to your living room without, say, reupholstering the entire couch — and then regretting it.